niess/alouette/docs/docs/api.md

 The C library functions return a status code indicating success or failure, as described [below](#c-return-codes).
-In the Python package, internal C library errors result in raising a `ValueError` or `RuntimeError` exception.
+In the Python package, internal C library errors result in raising a `ValueError` or a `RuntimeError` exception.
 {: .justify}

 ### C return codes